WICG/local-font-access/README.md

 We propose a two-part API to help address this gap:

-* A font enumeration API, which allows users to grant access to the full set of available system fonts.
+* A font enumeration API, which allows users to grant access to the full set of available system font metadata.
 * From each enumeration result, the ability to request low-level (byte-oriented) SFNT container access that includes the full font data.

 The API provides the aforementioned tools access to the same underlying data tables that browser layout and rasterization engines use for drawing text.
 Examples of these data tables include the [glyf](https://docs.microsoft.com/en-us/typography/opentype/spec/glyf) table for glyph vector data, the [GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) table for glyph placement, and the [GSUB](https://docs.microsoft.com/en-us/typography/opentype/spec/gsub) table for ligatures and other glyph substitution.
 This information is necessary for these tools in order to guarantee both platform-independence of the resulting output (by embedding vector descriptions rather than codepoints) and to enable font-based art (treating fonts as the basis for manipulated shapes).